-Mr Zhou Wen Jie, first appointed in February 2013 and last reelected as a Director in April 2015, is the Non-executive Chairman of the Company.
+Mr Zhou Wen Jie, first appointed in February 2013 and last re-elected in April 2015, is the Non-executive Chairman of the Company.

-Mr Zhou is currently the executive director of Zibao Metals Recycling Holdings Plc, a company trading on AIM, a market operated by the London Stock Exchange Plc.
+Mr Zhou is currently the executive director of Zibao Metals Recycling Holdings Plc ("Zibao"), a company trading on the Alternative Investment Market, a market operated by the London Stock Exchange Plc.
 With over 16 years of experience in the industry of recycling of ferrous and non-ferrous metals, Mr Zhou also holds non-executive directorships in various companies involved in the metal recycling business.
 In addition, he also invests in property developments and investments in the People's Republic of China ("PRC") and Australia, private equity funds in the PRC, fund management and metal recycling related businesses.